Raziz1/Ultrasonic_Sonar/README.md

 * As previously mentioned python is a little slow when it comes to GUI's so I would personally recommend trying Processing (Java Graphics Library) to create a sleeker sonar scope GUI
 * Secondly the code can be configured so that both the servo and ultrasonic sensor are polling rapidly to return live data rather than points.
     * This can be done by looping the servo back and forth between 0 and 180 degrees.
-Furthermore the maximum polling speed of the ultrasonic sensor is around 50 times per second which could result in smoother shapes being displayed across the entire 180 degrees
+Furthermore, the maximum polling speed of the ultrasonic sensor is around 50 times per second which could result in smoother shapes being displayed across the entire 180 degrees